-2.1 The Company's securities trading schedule is prohibited.
-In the 30 days prior to the disclosure of the "Quarterly and Annual Financial Statements" and other periods the Company will determine from time to time.
+- 2.1 The Company designated person to purchase or sell securities within thirty days prior before disclosure "Quarterly and annual financial statements" and other periods specified by the Company are prohibited. - 2.2 In particular situations, the designated person may sell the securities of the Company's securities during the prohibition period, for example, in severe financial hardship or having to comply with legal requirements or fall under a court order, which must provide a memorandum stating the reasons for submission

-- 2.2 In special circumstances, a person designated by the Company may sell the Group's securities during the prohibition period.
-If in a situation such as severe financial difficulties or having to comply with legal requirements or fall under a court order, a record must be prepared to indicate the reason for the approval. - Chairman of the Board of (In case of sale as director or company secretary) - Chairman of the Audit Committee (in case of sale as chairman) - The Chief Executive (in case the sale is a person designated by the Company who is not a director and company secretary) shall also send a copy of the memo to the Company Secretary. - The Company Secretary will announce the prohibition period for trading securities to the persons prescribed by the Company in advance.
+- Chairman of the Board of Director (In case of selling as a Director or Company Secretary) - Chairman of the Audit Committee (In case of selling as Chairman of the Board) - Chief Executive (In the case of selling as another person designated by the Company), a copy of such record shall also be sent to the Company Secretary. - The Company Secretary will announce the Securities Trading prohibition period to the person designated by the company in advance.

-3. Securities Holding Reporting
+3. Report of Securities Holding

-- 3.1 First Report: Director, Executive, Auditor, Interim Executive, Planner, Plan Executive, Interim Plan Executive Director Including spouses, minor children and juristic persons, it holds more than 30% of the total voting rights under Section 59 of the SEC System Securities Act, within 30 days from the date of appointment as a director, executive, auditor, interim executive, planner, plan executive, interim plan executive. - 3.2 Reporting on changes: Directors, Executives (first four), Auditor, Interim Manager, Planner, Plan Executive, Interim Plan Executive Director It is obliged to prepare a report on changes in securities holdings and futures contracts under Section 59 of the SEC System Securities Act by submitting within 3 business days (T+3) from the date of purchase, sale, transfer and transfer, namely, securities, preferred shares, convertible debentures, latent derivative debentures, and warrants to purchase securities. - 3.3 The Company has established a policy for directors and senior executives to notify the Board of Directors or those assigned by the Board of Directors regarding the trading of their own shares at least 1 day in advance of trading and notify the Board of Directors.
+- 3.1 First Report : Director, Executive, Auditor, Interim Executive, Planner, Plan Executive, Interim Plan Executive Director Including spouses, minor children and juristic persons, it holds more than 30% of the total voting rights under Section 59 of the SEC's Systemic Securities Act.
+Within 30 days from the date of appointment as director, executive, auditor, interim executive, planner, plan executive, interim plan executive - 3.2 Reporting on changes: Directors, Executives (first four), Auditor, Interim Executive, Planner, Plan Executive, Interim Plan Executive Director It is obliged to prepare a report on changes in securities holdings and futures contracts under Section 59 of the Securities Act through the SEC system.
+It is delivered within 3 business days (T+3) from the date of purchase, sale, transfer and transfer, including securities, shares/preferred shares, convertible debentures, debentures with phantom derivatives, and warrants to purchase securities. - 3.3 The Company has established a policy for directors and senior executives to notify the Board of Directors or those assigned by the Board of Directors regarding the trading of their own shares at least 1 day in advance of trading and notify the Board of Directors.